platehub/platehub.github.io/docs/content-types.md

 #### Icon name
 This is the icon that is used along with the titles in the edit screens.

-#### Slug (Post type)
+#### Slug (only Post type)
 For Post types you have to type in the slug for each language your theme preview site is available in.
-The slug is the word that will be the first part of the url that for the post: `/:content-type-slug/:object-slug`.
+The slug is the word that will be the first part of the url for the post: `/:content-type-slug/:object-slug`.
 For example, in the case of the post type Categories: `/categories/cats-and-dogs`.
 In this case, `categories` is the slug for the Categories post type, `cats-and-dogs` the slug for the post (object with post type 'Category').

 #### Example
 Let's say you want to make a 'Colored Button' element content type.
 You'll fill out the following data: